MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Move-CsRgsConfiguration.md

 ## PARAMETERS

 ### -Destination
-FQDN of the computer where the Skype for Business Server Response Group application is to be hosted (the "copy to" location).
+FQDN of the computer where the newer server Response Group application is to be hosted (the "copy to" location).

 ```yaml
 Type: String